-Watson, who owns an Ohio-based bee removal service called the Bee Man, said the nest in Alliance, Ohio, near Cleveland, housed about 800 to 1,000 European hornets that had built a substantial home in "the most unusual place I've found these guys."
+Watson, in Alliance, Ohio, near Cleveland, housed about 800 to 1,000 European hornets that had built a substantial home in "the most unusual place I've found these guys."

 "On this one, I was nervous because I've never seen a European hornet nest this big," Watson, who has worked in the field for 13 years, said.
 He said the hornets were also bouncing off a screen protecting his face.
 "How could your adrenaline not be pumping when you're doing something like this?"

 Experts say European hornets are large - with the queen measuring about 3.8cm long.
 Although Watson said they are not typically dangerous when away from their nests, "they defend their nest very aggressively."